 In the scene where May Day disrobes before sleeping with Bond, Grace Jones wore a diseased-looking strap-on dildo into the scene just to mess with Moore.
 His reaction is genuine.

-David Bowie turned down the role of Zorin, which explains the presence of Grace Jones; ultimately, he chose Labyrinth instead.
+David Bowie turned down the role of Zorin, which explains the presence of Grace Jones (the directors wanted to bring in a pop singer to attract young people to the film); ultimately, he chose Labyrinth instead.
 Bowie later explained that he thought the script was too "terrible" and "workmanlike" to spend much time working on and he told them so.
 He also said his directness wasn't received very well by them.

 This was Lois Maxwell's final appearance as Miss Moneypenny.
 Apparently, after she was told that she would be retiring from the role, she thought that she could become the M character as a promotion.
 However, at the time producer Albert R. Broccoli believed that audiences would not accept James Bond being given orders by a woman.
 Maxwell also suggested that Moneypenny be killed off.
 Maxwell was replaced by Caroline Bliss for Dalton's two Bond films, which are the final two films to involve Albert Broccoli and John Glen, then was replaced by Samantha Bond for all four of Brosnan's films.
 The character was eliminated for Craig's first two films before appearing in his next two.

 Zorin's scheme originally involved redirecting Haley's Comet.
 This was scrapped for being too ridiculous.